*A Personal Anecdote*

 What you see behind me is the traffic in Saigon!

-Just before 2019 was about to end, I planned an impromptu trip to Vietnam and the minute I stepped out of the airport in Saigon, I figured out that there aren’t really any road rules, or at least not any that people seem to pay attention to!
+Just before 2019 was about to end, I planned an impromptu trip to Vietnam, and the minute I stepped out of the airport in Saigon, I figured out that there aren’t really any road rules, or at least not any that people seem to pay attention to!

 In fact, the streets in the busiest city of Vietnam are a scene of organized chaos.
-We were told by a Vietnamese man, that the key to cross the road is to just walk, no matter what.
+We were told by a Vietnamese man, that the key to crossing the road is to just walk, no matter what.
 Well, he was right.
 If we had decided to keep waiting for a suitable opening, you wouldn’t be reading this story because I’d still be standing there, surrounded by thousands of motorbikes that have happily outnumbered the cars in the city!
 So, I would just walk.
 As the motorbikes would move around me, I walked like Moses must have done while parting the Red Sea.

 It was worth learning that we can’t always keep waiting for things to turn in our favor, but we have to keep trying & moving ahead if we really wish to achieve something.
 The thing about crossing the roads in Vietnam is that while it seems terrifying, there’s a beautiful harmony amidst the chaos.